 In this course, we will take a closer look at the concepts of law, justice, and morality, and how these concepts are interrelated.
 The course revolves around a discussion of dominant philosophies of law, – legal positivism and natural rights theories – and theories of justice and morality – utilitarianism, libertarianism, deontology, egalitarian liberalism, and communitarianism.
 From these various philosophical approaches, several issues concerning the interrelation between law, justice and morality are discussed, including the following:

 These discussions start from actual political and legal controversies and issues.
-Read more about the professor and the course here.

 The course will first describe the traditional models of human decision-making that emphasize conscious and deliberate processes.
 Empirical evidence showing that this rational viewpoint is incomplete will be presented in three clusters.
 First it will be shown that decision-making is often not guided by conscious deliberation but by intuitive and unconscious processes with a primary role for automatic affective responses.
 Second, evidence will be presented that indicates that even when decisions are made deliberately and consciously, people are often not that good at making them rationally.
 In the third and final set of challenges to the traditional model of decision-making it will be shown that decisions are taken within a social reality.
 Socially shared norms about for example fairness and morality have a considerable impact on how individuals and groups make decisions.